smithyrr/anode-calculator/README.md

 # Anode Calculator Plugin for WordPress

-Anode Calculator is a simple WordPress plugin that allows users to calculate the recommended anode weight and material based on their boat's dimensions and water type.
-It's easy to use and integrates seamlessly with any WordPress theme.
+This plugin adds a simple anode calculator to your WordPress site.
+The calculator determines the required anode weight and recommended anode material based on the boat's dimensions and water type.

+## Disclaimer

+The formula used to calculate the required anode weight and material is based on the manufacturer's table and information provided on [The Fit Out Pontoon website](https://www.thefitoutpontoon.co.uk/electrics/anodes/).
+The table shows the weight of magnesium required to cover a certain surface area of steel:

+- up to 28m² = 4.5kg-9kg
+- 28.1m² to 42m² = 11kg-13kg
+- 42.1m² to 56m² = 14kg-20kg
+- 56.1m² to 70m² = 21kg-26kg

+To calculate the required anode weight, the surface area of the underwater portion of both hull sides plus the area of the base plate in m² should be considered.
+Anodes are typically sold by weight in common sizes such as 1.5kg, 2.5kg, and 3.5kg ingots.
+Smaller sizes are also available.

+Please note that the figures provided are for a 2-year scheme, but most boat owners may follow a 3-year plan of inspection and replacement.

 ## Features